Julia Ruppert, Director

 Andrea Taylor, Workshop Assistant and Coordinator

-Andrea coordinates The Creative Wellbeing Project for new and expecting mums and supports delivery in our online sessions.
-She manages West Middlesex University Hospital’s Perinatal Wellbeing Programme and the website Perinatal Positivity, which highlights many fantastic resources for expecting mums.
+Andrea coordinated administration for The Creative Wellbeing Project for new and expecting mums and supports delivery in our online sessions.
+For many years she managed West Middlesex University Hospital’s Perinatal Wellbeing Programme and the website Perinatal Positivity, which highlights many fantastic resources for expecting mums.

 Natalie Cooper, Committee member and Workshop Facilitator